nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 All of the above is kind of possible now in some way or form.
 But it's all so so messy.
 I want clean interfaces to creating, learning things.

-[Last month](2023-march.md) it felt like the boiling point was reached in how tragic my life has become.
-The whole firing 8 times.
-No money for health issues I have, food or tax.
-I try to still have hope things get better even though they never do.
-This quote sums up my current state well:
+[Last month](2023-march.md) it felt like the boiling point was reached in how many 💩 things happened.
+Don't want to go over it again and won't do in future, at least hopefully it will be some new 💩 things than getting fired 8 times, having no money for health issues, food or tax.

+I feel a bit like this quote now:

 > [Only After We've Lost Everything Are We Free To Do Anything](https://www.youtube.com/watch?v=pzJOduVHxoQ)

+It's freeing.
 I own nothing.
 Have nothing.
 All I have are some bitter experiences and lessons I tried to encode as much as possible into [rules](../../focusing/rules.md) and [habits](../../focusing/habits.md).
-I don't know what else I can do better to have a happier life.

 Funny thing, I decided to apply to [On Deck](https://www.beondeck.com/) this month.
-When I got this email I just smiled.
-Why am I even trying? 😸
+When I got this email I just smiled. 😸

 ![](https://images.nikiv.dev/on-deck-fail-23.png)

+Don't know why I even applied to be honest.
+Anyway, lots of things to build and release.

+One other idea I want to build after KusKus/LA is an app to get a log of events across different networks (Twitter/Spotify/Letterboxd/Trakt/IG/..).
+That is go on user profile and see `Nikita liked this song`. `Nikita made this tweet`.
+In chronological view.
+Would need to write a scraper and put it on a cron job for this and offer it as a service, I totally want this.
+Especially I want to be able to full text search across my timeline of events too.

+But alas, need to be focused!
+That's my **biggest** issue in life.
+Being all over the place with things I want to do and often not finishing things because of this.
+So no more of that.